tlehman1/AOHRSI_CropDetechtion/readme.md

 We used Digital Ortophotos from OpenData NRW with a 10cm resolution.
 Additionally, we extracted the texture features from those images.
 With the RGB and texture features, a Random Forest Classifier was trained.
 All actions were carried out with standard QGIS and Orfeo Toolbox (OTB) tools.
+As a case study to proof the concept, small areas in two different municipalities (Laer (Münster), Wickede (Arnsberg/ Soest)) were chosen.
+Those cities are located in areas with historically known differences in the usual crop types.

 ## Classification